w3c/wai-intro-wcag/faq.md

   <p>In the interim, the Working Group might decide to develop WCAG 2.2 to provide additional updates to address current accessibility requirements.</p>
   <h2><a id="mobile"></a>Does WCAG 2 address mobile accessibility?</h2>
   <p><strong>Yes.</strong> See the <a href="https://www.w3.org/WAI/standards-guidelines/mobile/">Mobile Accessibility at W3C</a> page.</p>

+    <h2 id="vpat21">Does VPAT 2.1 include WCAG 2.1?</h2>
+<p>No. Voluntary Product Accessibility Template (VPAT) 2.1 includes information from WCAG 2.0.
+VPAT 2.1 does not include information from WCAG 2.1.
+(VPAT is not developed by W3C.)</p>

   <h2 id="start">Where should I start?</h2>
   <p class="listintro">If you want a really short introduction to 3 web accessibility issues (alternative text for images, keyboard input, and transcripts), see <a href="https://www.w3.org/WAI/fundamentals/accessibility-intro/#examples">Examples of Web Accessibility</a>.</p>
   <p class="listintro">To learn about web accessibility principles and guidelines, see <a href="https://www.w3.org/WAI/fundamentals/accessibility-principles/">Accessibility Principles</a>.</p>